transparency-in-content-moderation/pga-versions-unrolled/README.md

     git submodule update pga-versions

-The "unroll" will also perform an update.
+The "unroll" script will also perform an update.

 ## Unroll